Cyril9227/cyril9227.github.io/_posts/markov-chain/2024-08-28-markov-chain.md

     # Enumerate all possible state sequences
     for state_seq in itertools.product(range(N), repeat=T):
         seq_prob = pi[state_seq[0]]  # Initial state probability
-        # Probability of state transitions
+        # Probability of state transitions given by our transition matrix A
         for t in range(1, len(O)):
             seq_prob *= A[state_seq[t-1], state_seq[t]]
-        # Probability of emissions
+        # Probability of emissions given by our emission matrix B
         for t in range(T):
             seq_prob *= B[state_seq[t], O[t]-1]
         total_prob += seq_prob